World Sailing Survival Training...check.

-Here some of the training performed this weekend at Nordtac Training Center – under competent guidance by Stefan Nilsson and Rolf Karlsson:
+Here are some of the training sessions performed this weekend at Nordtac Training Center – under competent guidance by Stefan Nilsson and Rolf Karlsson:

-Presentation of the facilities – the indoor helicopter, the life raft and an indoor ocean with an opportunity to get familiar with it in water.
+Presentation of the facilities – the indoor helicopter, the life raft, and an indoor ocean with an opportunity to get familiar with it even when in the water.

 Climbing up in ropes and then jumping down fully dressed...

-Medical training – taking care of bleeding head injuries in the water as well as lifting up unconscious bodies out of the water, dressed in water filled sailing gear...
+Medical training – taking care of bleeding head injuries in the water as well as lifting unconscious bodies out of the water, dressed in water-filled sailing gear...

-First we tested our life wests in the water, then we stepped down into a life raft...and later on we challenged gravity and strength by climbing up into the same raft.
-But in total darkness, with the loud speakers pounding out the roaring sound of an ocean storm and while being brutally sprayed with ice cold water right in our faces (thank you Stefan, we know you did it with good intentions:-).
+First, we tested our life vests in the water, then we stepped down into a life raft...and later on, we challenged gravity and strength by climbing up into the same raft.
+But in total darkness, with the loudspeakers pounding out the roaring sound of an ocean storm and while being brutally sprayed with ice cold water right in our faces (thank you, Stefan, we know you did it with good intentions:-).